ccueva10/Simple-Calculator/README.md

 # Simple Calculator

 A console-based calculator program that allows users to perform basic arithmetic operations.
+It allows users to enter two numbers, select an operation, perform the calculation, and display the result.
+It provides error handling for invalid inputs and division by zero, along with choosing whether to perform another calculation or to exit the program.

 ## Getting Started